Rhackam/Rhackam/README.md

 # Working project

 ### Whyred
-Electron JS application, designed for one purpose: designing, editing and collaborating network infrastructures and systems schemes.
+Electron JS / React based application, designed for one purpose: designing, editing and collaborating network infrastructures and systems schemes.
 The app fit especially for the needs of network architects, network engineers, sys admin, and more.

+### Kook
+Electron JS / React based application, designed for one purpose: running procedures or recipes to help you in your repetitive tasks.
+Create, run, archive, recycle procedures for IT, Chemistry, Cooking, or what ever you want.

 # Working private project

-### Glaci.er
-Kubernetes cluster running many private stuff with a web portal

 ### tcportfol.io
 Portfolio